 Listening To the Marantz TT-15S1 Turntable…

-I enjoyed listening to Frank Sinatra’s “Nice and Easy” from the album of the same name (Mobile Fidelity) so much I ended up sitting there until I needed to turn the record over.
+I enjoyed listening to Frank Sinatra’s “Nice and Easy” (buy at Amazon) from the album of the same name (Mobile Fidelity) so much I ended up sitting there until I needed to turn the record over.
 The combination of warmth and detail providing for an engaging experience.
 Sinatra’s vocals sounded solid, well placed, and natural.
 The horns were detailed and dynamic without ever being harsh.
 There was nothing not to like here sonically.

 • Look Into Cleaning Your Records In Steven Stone’s Review of the Record Doctor VI